Assessment of 48 Stock markets using adaptive multifractal approach: Background theory

 Detrended Cross-Correlation Analysis (DCCA) \cite{DCCA,woo} is a generalization of the DFA \cite{peng92,peng94} method in which only one time series was analyzed.
+The adaptive detrending analysis is carried out on the underlying data set to remove local trends.
+Then, the clean data is used as an input for DCCA and its generalization \cite{hu09}.
 In order to take into account higher moments, DCCA method was modifies and so-called MF-DXA, has been introduced \cite{mf-dxa}.
-The same as MF-DFA method, MF-DXA has $4$ steps (see \cite{DCCA,mf-dxa} for more details):\\ (I): Considering the data given by $x_k$ and $y_k$ with $k = 1,..., t$ equidistant observations.
-The first step of DCCA is obtained integrating both series and calculating the values as:
+The adaptive detrending MF-DXA has $5$ steps (see \cite{DCCA,hu09,mf-dxa} for more details):\\ (I): Suppose that an observed equidistance data given by $z_k$ with $k = 1,..., t$.
+We make segmentations of length $2R+1$.
+Each neighbouring partitions have $R+1$ overlap points.
+For each window with size $2R+1$, an arbitrary polynomial ($\mathcal{Y}$) is fitted.
+Indeed the best polynomial of order $K$ plays corresponding local trend.
+To construct continuous trend function, following weighted function is defined for overlap part of $\nu$th segment \cite{hu09}:

+where $k=1,2,...,R+1$.
+The value of $R$ and the order of fitting function are two free parameters should be determined properly \cite{hu09}.
+In this paper we consider the number of segmentations equal to ${\rm w_{adaptive}}=10$, ${\rm w_{adaptive}}=50$ and ${\rm w_{adaptive}}=100$.
+Also the second order of fitting polynomial is chosen.
+The number of points in each segment is calculated by: $2R+1\equiv2\times{\rm int}\left[\frac{t-1}{{\rm{w}_{adaptive}}+1}\right]+1$.
+Obviously, increasing the value of ${\rm w_{adaptive}}$ and the order of fitting polynomial cause almost fluctuations to be discarded, consequently it may suppress information of the underlying data sets.
+Fig. \ref{adap} indicates a schematic of partitioning in the adaptive detrending algorithm.
+Once the trend function for each partition to be determined, the corresponding adaptive detrended data in each segment is given by $x_i=z_i-\mathcal{Y}_{\nu}(i)$.\\ (II): Profile sets for both adaptive detrending series are defined by: